+"Fr Kennedy was absolutely distraught at what had happened.
 It was apparent soon afterwards that the fire had been deliberately lit.
-Archbishop Mark Coleridge, who had not long taken relationship of trust with the community we serve," Mr Rush up the position, and Bishop Pat Power came as well to support the parish community.
+Archbishop Mark Coleridge, who had not long taken the parish community.

 "A fire in a church has devastating consequences for the community, more so when it is caused by arson, a senseless crime."